razerofficial/razer-sdk-docs/README.md

 `Unity` is a popular game engine.
 The `RazerSDK` can be accessed via the `RazerSDK Unity Plugin`.
 For details and samples visit [https://github.com/razerofficial/unity-plugin-razer-sdk](https://github.com/razerofficial/unity-plugin-razer-sdk).

+### Unreal

+`Unreal` is another popular game engine.
+The `RazerSDK` can be accessed via the `RazerSDK UE4 Plugin`.
+For details and samples visit [https://github.com/razerofficial/ue4-plugin-razer-sdk](https://github.com/razerofficial/ue4-plugin-razer-sdk).

 ## Create an account

 In order to access the `RazerSDK`, a developer account must be created via the [developer portal](https://devs.ouya.tv).
 Click the `Sign up` link on the landing page or log in with an existing account.